jpkrohling/jboss-portal-quickstarts/page-composition-api-portlet/README.md

 What is it?
 -----------

-This project demonstrates how to use the Compose Page API, that allows portlet developers to create and update pages on-demand.
+This project demonstrates how to use the Page Composition API, that allows portlet developers to create and update pages on-demand.

 An introduction and some background information to this quickstart can be found in the following chapters